LIGPLOT of Val-Trp dipeptide

 1-136 A & 338-371 AA domain can consist of residue ranges from more than one chain.

-Then to run either program, click on the Run button.
+Then, to generate the plot, click on the Run button.

 When the plot has been generated it will appear on screen as shown below.
 This shows the PCP 301 ligand in PDB entry 1a95.